emmajanedrews/base-template/_posts/2017-06-14-how-do-fannie-maes-recent-changes-affect-those-with-student-debt.md

 These three new rules from Fannie Mae can be a big money saver for the right person.

 If you need help understanding these new guidelines to see whether they’re right for you, or you have questions about putting them into practice, get in touch with us at 503-265-8153.
-I’ll be glad to help.&nbsp;
+I’ll be glad to help.